CloudMax94/cadence.link/content/overworld/mapping-pois.md

 ![](/img/mapping/bomb_shop_cliff_tile.png)

-Here, the enterance it on the right side, which means that the sheikah stone is on the right side as well.
+Here, the entrance it on the right side, which means that the sheikah stone is on the right side as well.
 Keeping this in mind can sometimes help save a few steps when approaching the screen with the Goron Shop.
 You can also check which side it's on when warping to it, to know whether you should start moving right or left on the 1st beat after teleporting.

 #### Goron Shop Forest